Mikejo5000/vsts-docs-pr/docs/report/analytics/data-model-analytics-service.md

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

 The Analytics service data model consists of entities, each containing properties that can be filtered, aggregated, and summarized.
-Additionally, entities contain [navigation properties](http://www.odata.org/getting-started/basic-tutorial/#relationship) that relate entities to each other, providing additional properties for filtering and grouping.
+Additionally, entities contain [navigation properties](http://www.odata.org/getting-started/basic-tutorial/#relationship) that relate entities to each other, providing access to additional properties for filtering and grouping.

 ##Entities

 >[!NOTE]
->The complete list of entities and properties varies for each VSTS project, and can be discovered by requestng the OData metadata: ```https://{account}.analytics.visualstudio.com/_odata/v1.0/$metadata```
+>The complete list of entities and properties varies for each VSTS project, and can be discovered by requesting the OData metadata: ```https://{account}.analytics.visualstudio.com/{project}/_odata/v1.0/$metadata```

 The data model contains the following entity sets: